dohernandez/horizon-blockchain-games/ARCHITECTURE.md

 * Latest update: 2024-11-08

-Sequence pipeline process data from the given data sources to a data warehouse table (BigQuery), transform and load the data into a table using Go and GCP.
+Sequence pipeline processes data from the given data sources (GCP bucket) to a data warehouse table (BigQuery), transform and load the data into a table using Go.
 Its extract, normalize, and calculate daily marketplace volume, daily transactions, and aggregated volume data, and send it to an API endpoint for data visualization.

 ## Overview